Yordenis Ugás: Ugás vs. Spence Jr.

 After successfully defending his title against Pacquiao, Ugás petitioned the WBA for a special permit to bypass a mandatory defense against Eimantas Stanionis in order to face the IBF and WBC champion Errol Spence Jr. in a title unification bout.
 The petition was denied by the WBA on 20 October 2021, who stated: "...we are in special circumstances to resolve extraordinary situations, such as the champion reduction in every division to have only one champion".
 Accordingly, Ugás and Stanionis were given a 30-day period to negotiate the terms of their bout.
 As they were unable to come to terms, a purse bid was ordered for 9 December, with a minimal bid of $200,000.
 The winning bid would be split 75/25 in favor of Ugas as the reigning titlist.
 On 19 December 2021, WBA President Gilberto J. Mendoza has confirmed that the Spence-Ugas was approved as Stanionis was willing to step aside.
 The unification bout was officially announced on 8 February 2022.
 It was scheduled to headline a pay per view card on 16 April, which took place at the AT&T Stadium in Arlington, Texas.
 The PPV was distributed by Showtime.
 Ugás lost the fight by a tenth-round technical knockout.
 The fight was stopped on the advice of the ringside physician, due to Ugas’ severely swollen right eye.
 He was losing on all three of the judges' scorecards at the time of the stoppage, with scores of 88–82, 88–82 and 88–83.
 Ugás landed fewer total punches (216 to 96) and fewer power punches (192 to 77) than Spence Jr.

 Post title reign

-On March 16, 2023, the WBC ordered Ugas to face the former WBA welterweight champion Mario Barrios for the interim welterweight championship.
+On March 16, 2023, the WBC ordered Ugas to face the former WBA (Regular) super lightweight champion Mario Barrios for the interim welterweight championship.
+The title bout took place at the T-Mobile Arena in Las Vegas, Nevada on September 30, 2023.
+Barrios won the fight by unanimous decision.